Loxone/lxcommunicator/test/README.md

 * code is right (200)
 * socket send was successful (value = 1)

-Mocha will return if each expectation is wheter fulfilled or failed.
+Moch returns either fulfilled or failed for each expectation.

 These test-files are combined with an action file: `.github/workflows/actionTest.yml`.
 In this file, npm is installed automatically and the tests are executed on every push to github.